Adult ADHD (Attention Deficit Hyperactivity Disorder)

 Jump to section:

-THIS IS A SPECIALISED FIELD AND IS ONLY OFFERED BY CERTAIN DOCTORS IN THE CLINIC.
-Prepare for the appointment by reading through this page and watching the YouTube videos linked below.
-If you are already on a program, you are at higher risk and may have had this page recommended to you.
-YOU WILL STILL NEED TO SEE A PSYCHIATRIST FOR THE FORMAL DIAGNOSIS, as we are GPs.
-We will try to facilitate the referral but there will still be out-of-pocket costs involved as the psychiatrists have a gap fee in excess of $200 for the complex appointment and required paperwork.
-But it could turn your life around.
+THIS IS A SPECIALISED FIELD AND IS ONLY OFFERED BY CERTAIN DOCTORS IN THE CLINIC and spaces are limited.
+Please prepare for the appointment by reading through this page and watching the YouTube videos linked below.
+If you are already on an addiction program, you are at higher risk and may have had this page recommended to you.
+YOU WILL EVENTUALLY SEE A PSYCHIATRIST for ongoing use of stimulants, as we are GPs, NOT psychiatrists and the Drugs & Poisons Unit of the Government is very strict.
+We can facilitate an early referral and are taking part in an early-access project.
+However, there will still be out-of-pocket costs involved as the psychiatrists have a significant gap fee for the complex appointment and required regulatory paperwork.
+Note that waiting times for psychiatrists are often several months.
+We can help speed this.
+And it could turn your life around.

 Introductory videos to watch

 There are a lot of online resources.
 These will start your exploration.

 ADD & Loving it?! has been called “the best film ever made on ADHD.”
 Okay, we called it that, but thousands agree!
 Originally aired on Global Television in Canada and PBS in the US, this award-winning documentary is changing lives.
 Click the link to watch it.

 What if having an ADHD brain is actually an asset?

 A growing number of innovators, entrepreneurs, CEO's, Olympic athletes, and award-winning artists have gone public about their diagnosis, saying that their ADHD, managed effectively, has played a vital role in their success.
 The Disruptors hears from many of those game-changing people speaking candidly about their ADHD, and intimately takes viewers inside a number of families as they navigate the challenges, and the surprising triumphs, of living with ADHD.